HISE Docs

 Advantages

-On the first look this doesn't look particularly interesting, as anything here can also be implemented using the stock data containers of HiseScript.
+On the first look this doesn't look particularly interesting, as anything here can also be implemented somehow using the stock data structures of HiseScript.
 Howewer there are a few advantages that make this a bit (or a lot) more convenient:

 The Prototype

 The prototype JSON object will define the object data layout.
-It basically looks like any other JSON object and every property you define will be a data member of the fix object.
-However there are a few limitations:
+Every property (key) you define here will create a "data member" of the fix object with the key as member identifier and the value as initial default value.
+However there are a few limitations for the layout and data:

 The fix object is typed, that means that if you pass in an integer value, it will create an integer member.
 If you pass in an array, it will use the first element to figure out what type to use.